henrikhimself/Docker-SwarmBackup/README.md

-# A Docker swarm backup scripts.
+# Docker swarm backup scripts.
 These scripts backs up named volumes using Restic and a S3-compatible service.

 # Example use: